 Planning Factors and Federal Initiatives

-MAP-21 and the FAST Act specify 10 (ten) Planning Factors that should be incorporated into the MTPO Work Program and annual activities.
-In addition, the USDOT provides several Federal Initiatives that should be considered in developing transportation plans and studies.
+Federal legislation specifies 10 (ten) Planning Factors that should be incorporated into the MTPO Work Program and annual activities.
+In addition, the USDOT provides several federal Initiatives that should be considered in developing transportation plans and studies.